sayonaramemori/study-roads/javacode/tutor.md

 evet -> {....}
 //In fact, conversion to a functional interface is the only thing that you can do with lambda expression.
 BitFunction<String,String,Integer> comp = (first,second) -> first.length() - second.length();
-//In a lambda experssion, ;
+//In a lambda experssion, you can only reference variables whose value doesn't change.
+//The body of a lambda expression has the same scope as a nested block.
+The same rules for name conflicts and shadowing apply.
+//use this parameter
 ```

 ### Method References